vibbits/nextflow-workshop/docs/nextflow/project.md

 # Project

-For day two, each of you will build a small-scale metagenomics pipeline from scratch to test out what you’ve learned so far.
+For the second half of day two, each of you will build a small-scale metagenomics pipeline from scratch to test out what you’ve learned so far.

 ## Concept